Blue flower: The German student movement of the '60s

-Television, film, and theatre
+Use in modern literature and media

 David Lynch uses the symbol of the blue flower in the 2010 short film Lady Blue Shanghai, a 16-minute, promotional short film for fashion designer Dior starring Marion Cotillard, among others.
 In the film a blue flower is hidden in a Dior handbag, at first feared and finally embraced by the female protagonist.
 It may be said that Lynch is associating the handbag with "divine" inspiration and creativity.

 Stanley Kubrick made use of the Blue Flower in his final film, Eyes Wide Shut.
 Sandor Szavost (Sky Dumont) is wearing one while dancing with Alice Harford (Nicole Kidman).

 In the prequel to David Lynch's television series Twin Peaks, entitled Twin Peaks: Fire Walk with Me, two FBI agents are informed about their upcoming task through a woman named Lil.
 On her lapel is a tiny, artificial blue rose, clearly symbolic of something; but when Sam asks, Chet simply replies, "But I can't tell you about that."

 Blue flower is featured in the 2005 film Batman Begins.
 In it, a fear-intensifying hallucinogenic drug is manufactured from blue flowers.
 The drug is used by Ra's al Ghul and Dr. Jonathan Crane (the Scarecrow), who plan to terrorize Gotham City by weaponizing the drug into a concentrated powder form and release it into the city's water supply.

 Blue flower is again used as the source of a fictitious mind-altering drug, here called Substance D, in the 2006 adaptation of Philip K. Dick's novel A Scanner Darkly.

 A display of blue Baptisia australis flowers is used as a symbol of private support for an annual night of extrajudicial killings that serves as the central plot device of 2013 motion picture The Purge.

 James and Ruth Bauer, husband and wife collaborative team, wrote an unconventional music theatre piece entitled The Blue Flower at the turn of the 21st century.
 Speaking through liberally fictionalized versions of artists Max Beckmann, Franz Marc, and Hannah Höch as well as pivotal female scientific figure Marie Curie, the piece works with the romantic significance of the blue flower as it meditates on the brutal political and cultural turmoil of World War I, the short lived Weimar Republic, and Adolf Hitler's rise to power in the Nazi Party.

 A 2012 episode of the BBC television series New Tricks, entitled "Blue Flower", concerns the murder of an East German refugee who had been involved in the Blue Flower organisation.

 Blue flower is used in the 2016 film Zootopia.
 In it, the flowers are called "night howlers" and are the source of a drug that causes mammals to become savage and attack anyone who comes near.

-"The Gray Havens" music group wrote an album titled "Blue Flower", reflecting this metaphor.
+The Gray Havens wrote an album titled "Blue Flower", reflecting this metaphor.
 The songs revolve around the belief of an infinite, powerful, love of God within Christianity.

+Released in 1996, Blue Flowers is the second single from Dr Octagonecologyst, Kool Keith's debut studio album.